MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 - Azure subscription for your Azure Virtual Desktop

   You can distribute the resources in more than one subscription, where each subscription may hold different roles, such as network subscription, or security subscription.
 This is described in [Cloud Adoption Framework and Azure Landing Zone](/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone).
 The different subscriptions may also hold different environments, such as production, development, and tests environments.
-It depends on how you want to separate your environment and the number of resources you will have in each.
+It depends on how you want to separate your environment and the number of resources you have in each.
 One or more subscriptions can be managed together using a Management Group.
-This will give you the ability to apply permissions with RBAC and Azure policies to a group of subscriptions instead of setting up each subscription individually.
+This gives you the ability to apply permissions with RBAC and Azure policies to a group of subscriptions instead of setting up each subscription individually.

 - Azure Virtual Desktop resource group

-  A separate resource group for a Key Vault and service objects are isolated with an Azure Virtual Desktop resource group.
+  An Azure Virtual Desktop resource group isolates Key Vault and service objects.

 - Storage resource group

-  Resources provided by the Azure Files service private endpoints and data sets are isolated with a storage resource group.
+  A storage resource group isolates Azure Files service private endpoints and data sets.

 - Session host virtual machines resource group

-  The virtual machines for their session hosts and an Application Security Group are isolated with a dedicated resource group.
+  A dedicated resource group isolates the virtual machines for their session hosts and an Application Security Group.

 - Spoke VNet resource group

-  The spoke VNet resources and a Network Security Group are isolated within a dedicated resource group, which can then be managed by networking specialists in your organization.
+  A dedicated resource group isolates the spoke VNet resources and a Network Security Group, which networking specialists in your organization can manage.

 ## What’s in this article?